AkshayGolabhavi/vpc-terraform-github-action/README.md

 Note: VS Code Means (Visual studio code terminal you have to run all above commands)

-Go github GUI and accept all the pull request and marge feature branch to main branch.
+Go to github GUI and accept all the pull request and marge feature branch to main branch.
+Once you clicked "confirm marge" then follow the below the step.
-Go to action and check pipeline is running fine or not
+Go to action and check pipeline is running fine or not.

 Thank You!